jiang18/slemm/docs/options.md

 - CSV file with a header line
 - Optional
 - The first column must list individual IDs.
+- All covariate values must be numeric.
+- If `--covariate_names all` is specified, SLEMM will use all columns (except the first) as covariates.
-- Intercept handling:
+- *Intercept handling:*
    - If `--covariate_names` is not specified, SLEMM automatically includes an intercept term.
    - If `--covariate_names` is specified, SLEMM does not automatically add an intercept.
-In this case, users must include a column of 1's in the covariate file and specify it in `--covariate_names` if an intercept is desired.
+In this case, users must include a column of 1's in the covariate file and specify it in `--covariate_names` if an intercept is needed.

 ## Options
 `slemm` has the following three major functions: